bartvantilburgwagemakers/JE_Ex_PolylineAction/README.md

 		command.AddPolylineNode(1, 7, new Point3D(130, 40, 30));
 		```
 	1. Update the usings
-1. Inject the needed services into the `CreatePolylineSetAction` constructor:
+1. Inject the needed services into the `AddPolylineAction` constructor:
-	1. add some class level variables to `CreatePolylineSetAction`:
+	1. add some class level variables to `AddPolylineAction`:
 		```c#
 		private IFactoryService m_factoryService;
 		private readonly ICommandRunner m_commandRunner;